skx/dhcp.io/README.md

 The logins for all users are stored in a [Redis](http://redis.io/) instance running on the local-host.

-For the actual dynamic DNS component Amazon's Route53 service is used.
+For the serving the actual Dynamic-DNS entries Amazon's Route53 service is used.

 Installation